-Students have Form Time for 20 minutes each morning, providing them with a designated period to connect with their form tutor.
+Students have Form Time each morning, providing them with a designated period to connect with their form tutor.
 During this time, students receive key messages, discuss personal and academic matters and set goals.
 Form time contributes to students' holistic development, offering support and guidance on their journey through Sixth Form.